Naereen/web-sphinx/index_en.rst

 I'm studying *mathematics* and *Computer Science*, and I'm currently in *two* different MSc (one in each of those domains).

+.. warning:: I'm going to Luxembourg for the weekend !

 Contact addresses
 ^^^^^^^^^^^^^^^^^
  Feel free to *contact* me :